Duck Den murder: Murder and investigations

 On 20 June 1997, at a fourth-floor unit of a private flat at Jalan Rajah, Balestier Road, a 65-year-old Singaporean-Chinese man was found dead inside one of the unit's bedrooms.
 The man's head was wrapped up with cloth, which was stained with blood, and his limbs were tied up, as well as a denture placed onto the covered head and a bloodstained wooden block placed nearby the corpse.
 Prior to the gruesome discovery, the police received an emergency phone call, which stated that the deceased man, who was still alive at that time, was about to be killed, and by the time of the police's arrival, it was too late as the man was dead.

 The man was later identified as a former shoe shop employee and retiree named Low Cheng Quee, also known as Philip Low, and he was the owner of an illegal male brothel (or duck den).
 Low often used the flat to hire several young men, mostly Thais and Malaysians, to work as male prostitutes and provide sexual services for male customers.
 Low would also receive a share of the earnings received by his prostitutes.
 Low's wife, who lived in their matrimonial home near the flat and had one child with Low, reportedly told the court that she did not know of her husband's double life, partly due to their lack of communication and marital issues at home.

-There were two other people present in the flat where Low was murdered.
-These two men - Thai male prostitute Sajai Karakot and Low's mute friend Chan Kok Leong - gave statements to the police that before Low was killed, they saw one of Low's freelance prostitutes, a 18-year-old Malaysian teenager named Lim Chin Chong, together on the bed with Low, and Lim drove them away from the bedroom before Low's death and Lim's disappearance.
+There were two other people present in the flat when Low was murdered.
+These two men - Thai male prostitute Sajai Karakot and Low's mute friend Chan Kok Leong - gave statements to the police that before Low was killed, they saw one of Low's freelance prostitutes, an 18-year-old Malaysian named Lim Chin Chong, together on the bed with Low, and Lim drove them away from the bedroom before Low's death and Lim's disappearance.
 Sajai also testified that prior to this incident, Lim told him he wanted to rob Low and showed signs of suspicious behaviour before entering Low's bedroom.
 Lim was thus classified as the prime suspect behind Low's death.

-After he committed the crime, Lim fled from Singapore.
+After he committed the crime, Lim fled Singapore.
 Fearful of being caught at the Woodlands Checkpoint, Lim approached a friend for help to leave Singapore, and he paid S$300 to depart from Lim Chu Kang by boat.
 Lim Chin Chong went into hiding in Malaysia for the next twenty days, seeking refuge in the homes of his friends and relatives.
 However, on 9 July 1997, when Lim was at a shopping mall in Johor Bahru, waiting to meet a friend from Singapore for a loan of S$500, he was arrested by the Royal Malaysia Police, and handed over to the Singapore Police Force.
 Three days later, after he was extradited back to Singapore, Lim was charged with murder, which was considered a capital offence in Singapore.